 The Congé d’Élire of English Kings: Was the Langton Incident an Exception?

-Course content: This series offers an introduction to the basic structures, developments, personalities and events which formed and conditioned European society during the High Middle Ages and explains the place of England and Hungary within the broader cultural, political and social commonwealth which constituted medieval Europe.
-It adds to the discussion about the degree to which, if at all, the English Magna Carta (1215) influenced the Hungarian Golden Bull (1222) by showing the similarities and differences in landholding practices.
-It points out the role of the pope as the overlord of both kingdoms, and his surprisingly equal treatment of both kingdoms when asked by them for intervention or help; the readiness of the Curia to revoke oaths which both kings had sworn under pressure from the local nobility being the most clear example of this.
+Course content: This series offered an introduction to the basic structures, developments, personalities and events which formed and conditioned European society during the High Middle Ages and explains the place of England and Hungary within the broader cultural, political and social commonwealth which constituted medieval Europe.
+It added to the discussion about the degree to which, if at all, the English Magna Carta (1215) influenced the Hungarian Golden Bull (1222) by showing the similarities and differences in landholding practices.
+It pointed out the role of the pope as the overlord of both kingdoms, and his surprisingly equal treatment of both kingdoms when asked by them for intervention or help; the readiness of the Curia to revoke oaths which both kings had sworn under pressure from the local nobility being the most clear example of this.